sagarsuperuser/sharded-counters/README.md

 The system comprises the following components:

 1. **App Server:** Processes API requests for counter operations.
+2. **Load Balancer:** Distributes incoming requests across App Servers and selects shards based on a metrics-driven strategy (e.g., CPU utilization) to optimize resource usage and maintain system balance.
-2. **Service Registry (e.g., Etcd):** Maintains metadata about active shards and their mappings.
+3. **Service Registry (e.g., Etcd):** Maintains metadata about active shards and their mappings.
-3. **Shard Cluster:** Managed by Kubernetes, each pod handles a portion of the counter's data.
+4. **Shard Cluster:** Managed by Kubernetes, each pod handles a portion of the counter's data.
-4. **Persistent Storage (e.g., Cassandra):** Stores counter data for durability and recovery.
+5. **Persistent Storage (e.g., Cassandra):** Stores counter data for durability and recovery.

 ## Workflow

 1. **Counter Creation:** A new counter is initialized and distributed across a predefined number of shards.
+The Load Balancer determines the best shard for the counter based on metrics such as CPU utilization or shard availability.
-2. **Increment/Decrement Operations:** Incoming requests are routed to specific shards based on a metrics (cpu utilization) based selection statedy.
+2. **Increment/Decrement Operations:** Incoming requests are routed to the Load Balancer, which identifies the optimal shard for the operation and forwards the request accordingly.
-3. **Read Operations:** To retrieve the total count, values from all shards are aggregated.
+3. **Read Operations:** The Load Balancer aggregates requests and queries the appropriate shards to retrieve values.
+The results are combined to compute the total counter value.

 ## Getting Started